 The following is a guest blog post written by Attorney Percy Martinez.
 Percy Martinez practices law in Miami, Florida.

-Essentially, even the "slam dunk" medical malpractice case can prove to be difficult with very little hopes of winning a case.
+Essentially, even the “slam dunk” medical malpractice case can prove to be difficult with very little hope of winning a case.
 Should you file a medical malpractice lawsuit?
-Quite a possibility, but remember there are certain criteria you must meet in order win your case.
-Below I will explain the most important aspects in winning a medical malpractice case.
+Quite a possibility, but remember there are certain criteria you must meet in order to win your case.
+Below I will explain the most important aspects of winning a medical malpractice case.

 How do you know if your medical malpractice case meets the winning criteria?